dspinellis/pothen-filler/README.md

 ## Usage

+* Login to the application.
+* Open the browser's JavaScript console.
+* Paste the provided JavaScript functions.

 ### Investment products
-After importing the data provided by the banks, select each row of the investment products table and run from the browser console the function `setInvestmentProductMissingData()`.
+* Import the data provided by the banks.
+* Select each row of the investment products table.
+* Run from the browser console the function `setInvestmentProductMissingData()` to complete missing data, which prevents the form's final submission.

 ## License and disclaimer
 Licensed under the Apache License, Version 2.0 (the "License");